-One function partially met the criteria established for this exercise

-Fourteen functions met the criteria established for this exercise, with recommendations

-Twenty-seven functions met the criteria established for this exercise

 Please note that exercise evaluator ratings are not intended to serve as a guide for procurement.
 Ratings are based on how well each evaluator determined the product performed its advertised capabilities.
 Customers should consider the risk tolerance, venue-specific needs, best practices, and policy when evaluating the appropriateness of this solution.
-Recommendations and raw scores can be found in Appendix A of this report.

-The NCS4 would like to thank the industry experts and Evolv Express team for their participation in this operational exercise and commitment to creating a safer, more secure environment for spectators attending sporting and special events.
+The NCS4 would like to thank the Columbus Crew, Columbus Police Department, industry experts and Evolv Express team for their participation in this operational exercise and commitment to creating a safer, more secure environment for spectators attending sporting and special events.

-Appendix A: Exercise Evaluator Raw Scores and Comments

-The evaluator feedback was edited as needed for grammar, punctuation, and clarity; their meanings were not altered.